dmerejkowsky/blog/content/post/0073-let-s-build-chuck-norris-part-6-android-cross-compilation.md

 ## CPU architectures

-When use a compiler, you get a binary file from the source code.
+When you use a compiler, you get a binary file from the source code.
 You can think of this binary file as a list of instructions, ready to be used by a CPU.

 The trick is that different CPU have different *instructions sets*.